maciej-mlynski/AdventureWorkProject/README.md

 2. First exchange of assortment May 2012
 3. last exchange of assortment May 2013

 Each period lasts 12 months and represents 36 months of bike sales in the store.
+Gruoping and filtering is done in MS SQL.
+Visualization, analysis and model building is done in Jupyter notebook with Python.

 After initial analysis, I created 2 algorithms to help estimate profit from new bike sales:
 #### 1. Predicting annual ROI based on all years of sales (Logistic Regression)